 Standard pool plaster is made from a marble-based mix and can be found in many older pools.
 Plaster is less chemically resistant than an aggregate finish, and is highly susceptible to discoloration, staining and deterioration.
 As a result, more chemicals may be required to maintain the aesthetic beauty of the finish.
 A plaster pool usually needs to be replastered approximately every 5 – 7 years and can only be acid washed once or twice before the finish needs to be replaced.

 PTI finishes consist of high-performance materials and offer a more durable finish with exceptional stain resistance.
 Therefore, our finishes are more forgiving than a traditional plaster pool finish.
 Read more about our finishes by visiting our products page.

 There are a few ways to ensure you are getting a PTI pool finish.
 First, request the finish by name when spec’ing your pool design.
-It is important to know that PTI only offers PebbleTec®, PebbleSheen®, PebbleFina® and BeadCrete® brands.
+It is important to know that PTI only offers PebbleTec®, PebbleSheen®, and PebbleFina® brands.
 Double check that the color and finish type noted on your contract is an approved finish listed on our website before installation.
 Finally, during installation of your pool finish, you can check the bags of material to verify that the PTI logo and proper finish name are printed on them.

 Sometimes, it is assumed that an aggregate finish is a “Pebble Tec” product, leading to confusion after the installation.
 PTI encourages our customers to do their due diligence to ensure they don’t receive an alternative product.